 How Serious is the P0446 Code?

-Low – There’s nothing causing you to hurry and fix the P0446 trouble code.
+Low – There’s no pressing reason for you to hurry and fix the P0446 trouble code.
 The car should continue running as normal in many cases.

-However, many problems are easy to fix.
-If there’s something major wrong, it could lead to bigger problems.
+However, you should still prioritize getting your car repaired.
+Many problems are easy to fix, and if something major is wrong, it could lead to bigger problems down the line.
 Additionally, the car might not be able to pass an emissions test, which would put you in a troublesome situation.

 What Repairs Can Fix the P0446 Code?